The Arctic World Archive (AWA) was inaugurated in March 2017 by Piql AS, an innovative

 The technology can withstand extreme electromagnetic exposure and has undergone extensive longevity and

-technologies that will keep essential information authentic, accessible and usable at any point in the
+methods and technologies that will keep essential information authentic, accessible and usable at any point

-new and better solutions.
-One of these solutions is a migration-free and self-contained storage medium
+and better solutions.
+One of these solutions is a migration-free and self-contained storage medium with